1946 Indian provincial elections: Results

-Of the total of 1585 seats, the Indian National Congress won 923 (58.23%) and the All-India Muslim League won 425 seats (26.81% of the total), placing it as the second-ranking party.
+Of the total of 1585 seats, the Indian National Congress won 923 (58.23%), and the All-India Muslim League won 429 seats out of 492 Muslim reserved seats (26.81% of the total), placing it as the second-ranking party.
 It captured all Muslim constituencies in the central assembly as well as most of the Muslim constituencies in the provincial legislatures.
 The vote opened the path to Pakistan.
 The system of separate electorates ensured that Muslim contestants would compete with other Muslim candidates instead of facing non-Muslim contestants.
 Thus, the establishment of Pakistan was debated mainly among Muslims themselves.

-The Muslim League's biggest success was in Bengal where out of 119 seats for Muslims, it won 113.
+The Muslim League's biggest success was in Bengal, where out of 119 seats for Muslims, it won 113.
 The League reinforced its vote in the Muslim minority provinces.
 It won 54 out of 64 Muslim seats in the United Provinces and 34 of Bihar's 40 Muslim seats.
 It captured all Muslim seats in Bombay and Madras.
 The party demonstrated that it was the representative of Muslim India.

 The Communist Party of India had presented 108 candidates, out of whom only 8 won a seat.
-The set-back came as a result of the decision of the party not to support the Quit India movement of 1942.
+The setback came as a result of the decision of the party not to support the Quit India movement of 1942.
 Seven out of the eight seats it won were reserved for labour representatives.
 All in all, the Communist Party obtained 2.5% of the popular vote.
 Albeit far from competing with the two main parties, the communists became the third force in terms of the popular vote.
-Amongst the communist candidates elected were Jyoti Basu (railways constituency in Bengal), Ratanlal Brahmin (Darjeeling) and Rupnarayan Roy (Dinajpur).
+Among the communist candidates elected were Jyoti Basu (railways constituency in Bengal), Ratanlal Brahmin (Darjeeling), and Rupnarayan Roy (Dinajpur).